sanjar-notes/react/home/4_resource_itineraries/2_React_the_complete_guide/18_Redux/241_Redux_challenges_and_Introducing_Redux_Toolkit.md

 - Redux Toolkit solves these problems and makes working with Redux with React easier.
 - Redux Toolkit is created by the same team as `redux` and `react-redux`.
+- Redux Toolkit is also known as RTK.

 ### Why Redux Toolkit?
 FIXME(reasons - to make the reducer and store maintainable by chunking it into multiple reducers and "slices")